Real Estate Curb Appeal: What Landscaping Says to Potential Buyers

 Low ceilings or tight overhead clearances call for flush mount or semi-flush mount ceiling fixtures.
 These lights hug the ceiling and distribute light evenly throughout the space, making the room appear taller and less cluttered.
 Semi-flush mounts, which hang just slightly below the ceiling, can offer a more decorative touch while still being practical.

 They’re particularly useful in small entryways, hallways, bathrooms, and kitchens where ceiling height and space are limited.
+To give your kitchen a full makeover, you may consider working with a kitchen remodeling contractor.

 3. Pendant Lights: Vertical Interest Without the Bulk